 In all cases, Companies House must be notified within 14 days of the removal of a company secretary.

-Even if having a company secretary is not a legal requirement for your business, they are a valuable asset.
-However, if you are concerned about finding the right individual to fill the role, consider outsourcing to an experienced, CoSec company like Company Registration Online, where we do not just deal in online company registration – services like our company secretarial software help to improve efficiency and reduce costs.
-Contact us today for more information about how we can help your business.
+If you are concerned about finding the right individual to fill this role, consider outsourcing to an experienced, CoSec company like Company Registration Online.
+We offer more than just online company registration – services like our company secretarial software help to improve efficiency, streamline compliance and reduce costs.